minio/docs/source/concepts/feature-overview.rst

        allows MinIO deployments to automatically reconstruct objects on-the-fly despite the loss of multiple drives or nodes on the cluster.
-Erasure coding provides object-level healing with less overhead than adjacent technologies such as RAID ro replication.
+Erasure coding provides object-level healing with less overhead than adjacent technologies such as RAID or replication.

 .. toctree::
    :titlesonly: